mikecalvo/msse_seng_5199/week06/rest.md

 - Error handling/reporting a bit generic

 ---

 # Approaches to Detaching API Payload
 - Programmatically convert domain into payload
   - Builder patterns can be useful here
-- Create seperate model for API payload (DTO approach)
+- Create separate model for API payload (DTO approach)
 - Modify the marshalling of the domain into destination format

 ---

 # Registering a JSON Marshaller
 - Code can be tied in via Bootstrap or a custom Spring bean